ion9/eve-kino/README.md

 eve-kino is a web application to generate short movies using the art assets of EVE Online.

+I wanted to see what it was like back in the day to i got the input working.

 **This project has been discontinued.
-If you find some re-use, I'd be happy about a reference.**
+If you find some re-use, dertseha would be happy about a reference.**

 Using the WebGL library from CCP, ccpwgl, this project provides a browser application to create spaceship animations.
 The production mirrors the recording of film; Instead of modifying orientation/position parameters by hand per frame, the actors (ships, ...)